nielskee/draft-articles/TechnicalHiringPart2.md

 With this approach, you follow the trail of the discussion, and spot opportunities to ask some technical questions along the way.
 It's more natural, tends to flow better, and you get a more accurate impression of the candidate to base decisions on.

-What I'm looking for at this stage is consistency rather than probing for deep knowledge and experience.
-For example, if someone has said they use the XYZ framework, I'd expect to get some quite confident discussion around how they use that - I'd expect them to have some examples from their work that they can talk about.
+What I'm looking for at this stage is consistency rather than probing for very deep knowledge and experience.

-I'll usually ask a mix of open and closed questions.
-I want to see how the candidate communicates, and not just in terms of technical accuracy, but whether there's any genuine passion and enthusiasm for the subject.

 This is certainly a much harder format for the interviewer to run than having a set question list - for one thing, you need to have good